ElusiveNULL/dotfiles-hypr/README.md

 # dotfiles-hypr
 Dotfiles for a dark ocean theme for Hyprland with an install script for Arch Linux.

+[Warning] These dotfiles haven't been updated in a while, so they most likely will require some tweaking after installation to work as expected.

-[Advisory] I was recently made aware of Hyprland's toxic community, I do *not* associate with them.
+[Advisory] I was recently made aware of Hyprland's toxic community, *I do not* associate with them.

 ![Screenshot 2](hypr2.png)